Fourier transform of the additive group in algebraically closed valued fields: Integrable functions

-Similarly, if for each $\omega \in \Omega$ we let $e_{\omega} \in \bd(\Omega, \mR)$ be the function with support $\set{\omega}$ and $e_{\omega}(\omega) = 1$, then the mapping given by
+Similarly, if for each $\omega \in \Omega$ we let $e_{\omega} \in \fn^b(\Omega)$ be the function with support $\set{\omega}$ and $e_{\omega}(\omega) = 1$, then the mapping given by

-is an injective group homomorphism from $\Omega$ into the multiplicative group of $\mC$.
-So $\Omega$ may be considered as a multiplicative subgroup of $\mC$.
+is an injective group homomorphism from $\Omega$ into the multiplicative group of $\KCC$.
+So $\Omega$ may be considered as a multiplicative subgroup of $\KCC$.

-\begin{nota} In writing we shall not distinguish $\mR$ and $\Omega$ from their images in $\bd(\Omega, \mR)$ or $\mC$.
-Also, to emphasize the transition from an additively written group to a multiplicatively written group, we shall think of the embedding of $\Omega$ into $\bd(\Omega, \mR)$ or $\mC$ as an exponential map and denote it as $\exp$. \end{nota}
+\begin{nota} In writing we shall not distinguish $\KRC$ and $\Omega$ from their canonical images in $\fn^b(\Omega)$ or $\KCC$.
+Also, to emphasize the transition from an additively written group to a multiplicatively written group, we shall think of the embedding of $\Omega$ into $\fn^b(\Omega)$ or $\KCC$ as an exponential map and denote it by $\exp$. \end{nota}